What is In-Situ Recovery (ISR)?

 Is ISR safe?

 The wells used for injection and recovery are all closely monitored and arranged to ensure the containment and control of the mining solution.
-Closure on a copper ISR operation usually involves cessation of solution injection with continued, moderate, recovery well pumping that flushes any remaining solution from the rocks.
-Wells can then be filled with cement so that the land can be returned to its original state.
+Closure of a copper ISR operation usually involves cessation of solution injection with continued, moderate, recovery well pumping that flushes any remaining solution from the rocks.
+Wells can then be filled with cement so that the land can be returned to its pre-mining state.

 What are the limitations of ISR?

 The optimal conditions to use In-Situ Recovery for copper mining follow a few guidelines.
 Firstly, the host rock needs to be fractured enough to allow for the solution to permeate through and dissolve the copper resource.
 The more fractured the rock, the more surface area there will be for the copper to be dissolved.
 Secondly, the copper resource must be below the water table.
 Without the mentioned guidelines, the in-situ process will be ineffective or will not comply with standards set out for mining procedures.